 Chinese Royal Bathrooms 2,300 Years Ago

-Chinese archaeologists have recently excavated 3 royal bathrooms dating back to the Warring States Period (475 BC – 221 BC) in outskirts of Xi’an, Shaanxi Province, where terracotta warriors were unearthed.
+Chinese archaeologists have recently excavated 3 royal bathrooms dating back to the Warring States Period (475 BC – 221 BC) on the outskirts of Xi’an, Shaanxi Province, where terracotta warriors were unearthed.

-The walls and floors of the bathrooms were decorated with ceramic tiles, and the wet areas were equipped with drainage holes and sewage pipe.
+The walls and floors of the bathrooms were decorated with ceramic tiles, and the wet areas were equipped with drainage holes and sewage pipes.

 Classic Chinese Bath Culture

-Bathrooms and urban water supply system appeared in China as early as the Shang Dynasty, based on the evidence discovered on the Dongzhouyang archaeological site in Henan Province.
+Bathrooms and urban water supply systems appeared in China as early as the Shang Dynasty, based on the evidence discovered at the Dongzhouyang archaeological site in Henan Province.